marcgreen/semantic-joplin/similar-notes/README.md

 Because we're using a dense neural network, computation of the embeddings is relatively slow.
 However, even after the embeddings are computed, just computing the 512x512 dot product to determine similarity takes a noticeable amount of time.
 This isn't surprising, as a few times during development I chose to forego obvious optimizations in order to finish this first version of the plugin within the time constraints I was given.
 I have ideas on how to optimize these computations, but for now, it seems to take a couple seconds to show results every time you switch notes.
 Still, fast enough to be useful, in my opinion.

-## Crude Semantic Search

-By creating a new note with your search query, you can retrigger similarity calculations to perform your semantic search.

-Anecdotally, I've only /meaningfully/ used this a total of one time so far to search "past" word endings and find notes based on words that had the same "stem".
-Which makes sense, since words with the same stem are likely going to be semantically similar to each other.

-Example: "analogy" and "analogies" won't find each other in keyword search, but they can find each other in semantic search.

 ## Debugging